 It wasn’t far into Jacobs’ book that I realized I was foolish to set such a strict limitation on my reading for 2014.
-It was this statement that struck me: “Read at Whim.”1 Note that the word Whim is capitalized.
+It was this statement that struck me: “Read at Whim.” ((This term first shows up on page 13, but it becomes a theme throughout the book.))
+Note that the word Whim is capitalized.
 Jacobs is attempting to define a term that is different than how whim is typically used.
 Rather than referring to the sudden desire to change one’s mind (whim), Jacobs is encouraging readers to pick up books that they will love and appreciate, rather than to simply cross a book off a reading list.
 Pleasure and joy are the reasons for reading, rather than completing an assignment.

 You can see why this changed my mind about my resolution.
 I had created a list of a couple dozen books to read in the first half of this year.
 I compiled this list based on recommendations from several people.
 I do not intend to change my list, but I will allow myself more flexibility in how quickly I read the books and for what purpose.
 I also intend to take Jacobs’ advice to allow my list to change.
 For example, since reading Pleasures of Reading, I added to my list (and already started reading) a science fiction book titled Anathem.